Toloka/docs/en/template-builder/reference/field.image-annotation.md

 Component for image labeling.

 The interface lets you select areas using points, rectangles, and polygons.
-You can use the `shapes` property to configure labeling modes that are available to the user.
+You can use the `shapes` property to configure labeling modes that are available to the annotator.

 If you need to categorize selected items, create labels for each category using the `labels` property.